 Settings: f/4, ISO100, 1/5th second

-To maintain constant image brightness, while increasing or decreasing f-stop, changes in ISO or shutter speed must be made by the same number of stops, in the opposite direction.
+If you wanted to maintain constant exposure (image brightness), while changing the f-stop values, then changes in ISO or shutter speed would have to be made in the opposite direction.

-The total amount of light exposed to the image sensor, in terms of f-stop, is determined by the total square area of the aperture opening, found on the far right in the graphic below.
+The amount of light exposed to the image sensor is determined by the square area of the aperture as seen in the graphic below.

 Aperture Area = Pi*(Aperture Radius^2)

 For example, Shooting at an f-stop of f/1.4 provides a 314 square millimeter opening for light to enter the lens as seen in the Aperture Area Column.

 Shooting at f/2.8 and 28mm provides a 79 square millimeter aperture area.

 If you changed from f/2.8 to f/5.6, this reduces the area by half, thus reducing the amount of light in the exposure by half.